SChernykh/RandomX_CUDA/README.md

 # RandomX CUDA implementation

 This repository contains full RandomX implementation for NVIDIA GPUs.
-The latest version of RandomX (as of June 1st, 2019) is supported.
+The latest version of RandomX (1.0.3 as of June 1st, 2019) is supported.

 Note: it's only a benchmark/testing tool, not an actual miner.
 RandomX hashrate is expected to improve somewhat in the future thanks to further optimizations.